kanotazon22/Leaf-Hamlet/README.md

 2. Or create an **Issue** directly on this repository.

 ---
-*Leaf Hamlet © 2024 - Made with ❤️ by Simla & Friends*
+*Leaf Hamlet © 2025 - Made by Simla & Friends*